-- (a) Economic conditions and legal and administrative aspects - (b) Investment-related matters. - C. Co-operation in specific areas: - (a) Energy and raw material saving techniques - (b) Equipment for environmental protection - (c) Techniques aimed at improving the quality of life - (d) Agro-industry and food processing, including natural food production - (e) Machinery for the production of durable and non-durable consumer goods - (f) Urban development and town planning. - D. Monetary and financial aspects of commercial exchanges and industrial co-operation, such as: - (a) Currency convertibility and pricing, and their effects on international competition - (b) Financial instruments and other support facilities offered by the financial services sector. - 5.
+- (a) Economic conditions and legal and administrative aspects - (b) Investment-related matters. - C. Co-operation in specific areas: - (a) Energy and raw material saving techniques - (b) Equipment for environmental protection - (c) Techniques aimed at improving the quality of life - (d) Agro-industry and food processing, including natural food production - (e) Machinery for the production of durable and non-durable consumer goods - (f) Urban development and town planning. - D. Monetary and financial aspects of commercial exchanges and industrial co-operation, such as: - (a) Currency convertibility and pricing and their effects on international competition - (b) Financial instruments and other support facilities offered by the financial services sector. - 5.
 Concluding discussion and summing up. - 6.
 Formal closure.

-II.
-ORGANIZATIONAL FRAMEWORK AND OTHER MODALITIES
+I. ORGANIZATIONAL FRAMEWORK AND OTHER MODALITIES

-- 1. The Conference will be attended by delegations, which may include businesspeople and representatives of relevant organizations and institutions, from the participating States.
-At the concluding Plenary meetings, in the fourth week, delegations may also include leading members of the business community and of relevant organizations and institutions.
-The Conference will open on 19 March 1990, at 3 p.m., in Bonn.
-It will close on 11 April 1990. - 2.
-The ECE and the ICC are invited to attend the Conference. - 3.
+The conference will be attended by delegations, which may include usinesspeople and representatives of relevant organizations and astitutions, from the participating States.
+At the concluding Plenary neetings, in the fourth week, delegations may also include leading nembers of the business community and of relevant organizations and astitutions.
+The conference will open on 19 March 1990, at 3 p.m., in sonn.
+It will close on 11 April 1990.

+.
+The ECE and the ICC are invited to attend the conference.

+.
 All Plenary meetings will be open.
-Unless otherwise agreed, all meetings of Subsidiary Working Bodies will be open.
+Unless otherwise agreed, all neetings of Subsidiary Working Bodies will be open.

-- 4. Agenda items 1, 5 and 6 will be dealt with in the Plenary.
-Agenda item 4 will be dealt with in the Plenary and in the Subsidiary Working Bodies (SWBs), in a balanced and structured way.
-Contributions under Agenda items 2 and 3 may be made both in the Plenary and in the SWBs.
+.
+Agenda items 1, 5 and 6 will be dealt with in the Plenary.
+Agenda item will be dealt with in the Plenary and in Subsidiary Working Bodies SWBs), in a balanced and structured way.
+Contributions under agendal ems 2 and 3 may be made both in the Plenary and in the SWBs.

-- 5. Subsidiary Working Bodies A, B, C and D will be set up and will deal with Agenda item 4, in the following manner:
+Subsidiary Working Bodies A, B, C and D will be set up and deal with genda item 4. in the following manner:

-- SWB A: Development and diversification of economic relations through practical measures regarding:
+SWB A: Development and diversification of economic relations brough practical measures regarding:

-- Business contacts
+Business contacts

-- Working conditions for businesspeople
+Working conditions for businesspeople

-- Economic and commercial information
+Economic and commercial information

-- Role of small and medium-sized enterprises
+Role of small and medium-sized enterprises